Last Updated on

 If you fail to have any of these steps covered, whoever is being treated (even if that’s just you treating your own injuries) can soon after have a painful and life threatening infection set in — that’s even following what we would consider to be a minor cut or even an abrasion.
 In third world countries just about everything around you can be dirty and contaminated in some way.
 Why?
 It’s because no one takes daily cleaning as serious as is considered normal in the West.

-Rats Help Spread The Black Plague
+Rats Help Spread The Black Death

 No Bleach, No Sanitation In A Post Collapse World